Fatal Accident Inquiries: Ministerial Accountability Board

 Overview

-This board has been set up to oversee and drive delivery of the recommendations and commitments made following the Fatal Accident Inquiry (FAI) into the deaths of Katie Allan and William Lindsay (also known as William Brown) at HMPYOI Polmont, which determined that their deaths were preventable.
+This board was set up to oversee and drive delivery of the recommendations and commitments made following the Fatal Accident Inquiry (FAI) into the deaths of Katie Allan and William Lindsay (also known as William Brown) at HMPYOI Polmont, which determined that their deaths were preventable.
+Additional recommendations from the FAI into Jack McKenzie's death were also later incorporated into the scope of the board.

-The board was announced on 30 April 2025 and is expected to run until April 2026.
-It is intended to be temporary while a new and fully independent National Oversight Mechanism is set up over the coming year to oversee reforms for all deaths in custody.
+The board was announced on 30 April 2025 and ran until the end of March 2026.
+It was intended to be temporary while work progressed to develop a new and fully independent National Oversight Mechanism for broader oversight across deaths in custody.
+The board concluded its work with the publication of its final report on 24 March 2026.

 - the necessary reforms are delivered at pace and to agreed standards